flaviostutz/schelly/README.md

 # Monitoring

-Schelly has a /metrics endpoint compatible with Prometheus
+Schelly has a /metrics endpoint compatible with Prometheus.
+See https://github.com/flaviostutz/schelly-grafana

+# Build

+git clone this repo and ```docker-compose build```

 # Contribute